karthick1016/ELMS/README.md

 Username : Karthick
 Password : karthi1016

-After login it goes to the Admin page
+After login it goes to the Admin page.
 In Admin page - Admin added or update or delete the employees,managers and leave types and assign employees to the managers.

 2.Employee Dashboard